Senecio malacitanus

 Senecio malacitanus, also known as Senecio linifolius is a species of plant from South Africa.

 Description

 This loosely branched shrub grows up to 1-1.2 m long.
 The young stems are densely leafy and hey turn grey with age.
 The leaves are narrow and fleshy.
 Flowers are present between October and July.
 They are very small.
 Yellow disc shaped flowers grow in branched inflorescences.
 The cylindrical seeds have ribs with short hairs.

 Distribution and habitat

 This plant is found growing on stony slopes between Humansdorp and the Eastern Cape of South Africa.
 It is found in a wide variety of habitats, including the Karoo, Albany Thicket, grassland, fynbos and renosterveld.

 Conservation

-This species is considered to be of least concern by the South African National Biodiversity Instittute.
+This species is considered to be of least concern by the South African National Biodiversity Institute.
 It is common and widespread so faces little risk of extinction.